MicrosoftDocs/architecture-center/docs/microservices/design/compute-options.md

 ### Other decision factors

 There might be other factors that affect your microservice compute platform selection.
-These factors include service mesh options and whether you use them, platform scalability, and skill sets within the organization.
+These factors include service mesh options, platform scalability, and skill sets that you might use within the organization.

 ## Considerations

-These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that you can use to improve the quality of a workload.
-For more information, see [Microsoft Azure Well-Architected Framework](/azure/well-architected/what-is-well-architected-framework).
+These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
+For more information, see [Microsoft Azure Well-Architected Framework](/azure/well-architected/).

 ### Reliability

-Reliability ensures that your workload can meet the commitments that you make to your customers.
-For more information, see [Overview of the Reliability pillar](/azure/well-architected/reliability/).
+Reliability ensures your application can meet the commitments you make to your customers.
+For more information, see [Design review checklist for Reliability](/azure/well-architected/reliability/checklist).

 One of the key pillars of reliability is resiliency.
 The goal of resiliency is to return the workload to a fully functioning state after a failure occurs.

-If you choose Azure Functions as the microservice computing platform, consider deploying the [Functions Premium plan](/azure/azure-functions/functions-premium-plan?tabs=portal) or app service plan in a zone-redundant configuration.
+If you choose Azure Functions as your microservice computing platform, consider deploying the [Functions Premium plan](/azure/azure-functions/functions-premium-plan?tabs=portal) or Azure App Service plan in a zone-redundant configuration.
 For more information, see [Reliability in Functions](/azure/reliability/reliability-functions?tabs=azure-portal).

-If you choose AKS as the microservice computing platform, you can enhance microservice reliability by deploying [AKS cluster using availability zones](/azure/aks/availability-zones), by using the [Standard or Premium tier](/azure/aks/free-standard-pricing-tiers) for Azure Kubernetes clusters, and by increasing the minimum number of pods and nodes.
-For more information, see [deployment and cluster reliability best practices for AKS](/azure/aks/best-practices-app-cluster-reliability).
+If you choose AKS as your microservice computing platform, you can enhance microservice reliability by deploying an [AKS cluster that uses availability zones](/azure/aks/availability-zones), by using the [Standard or Premium tier](/azure/aks/free-standard-pricing-tiers) for Azure Kubernetes clusters, and by increasing the minimum number of pods and nodes.
+For more information, see [Deployment and cluster reliability best practices for AKS](/azure/aks/best-practices-app-cluster-reliability).

-If you choose Container Apps as the microservice computing platform, you can enhance reliability by using availability zones.
-For more information, see [reliability in container apps](/azure/reliability/reliability-azure-container-apps).
+If you choose Container Apps as your microservice computing platform, you can enhance reliability by using availability zones.
+For more information, see [Reliability in Container Apps](/azure/reliability/reliability-azure-container-apps).

 ### Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
-For more information, see [Overview of the Security pillar](/azure/well-architected/security/).
+For more information, see [Design review checklist for Security](/azure/well-architected/security/checklist).

-If you choose Azure Functions as the compute platform to deploy microservices, the principles of [Securing Azure Functions](/azure/azure-functions/security-concepts) apply to microservices as well.
+If you choose Azure Functions as your compute platform to deploy microservices, the principles of [securing Azure Functions](/azure/azure-functions/security-concepts) apply to microservices as well.

-If you choose AKS as the compute platform to deploy microservices, [AKS security baseline architecture](/security/benchmark/azure/baselines/azure-kubernetes-service-aks-security-baseline) provides guidance for securing the compute platform.
+If you choose AKS as your compute platform to deploy microservices, the [AKS security baseline architecture](/security/benchmark/azure/baselines/azure-kubernetes-service-aks-security-baseline) provides guidance for securing the compute platform.
 For best practices on microservice security on AKS, see [Advanced AKS microservice architecture](/azure/architecture/reference-architectures/containers/aks-microservices/aks-microservices-advanced).

-If you choose Container Apps as the compute platform to deploy microservices, see [security baseline for Container Apps](/security/benchmark/azure/baselines/azure-container-apps-security-baseline) for security best practices.
+If you choose Container Apps as your compute platform to deploy microservices, see the [security baseline for Container Apps](/security/benchmark/azure/baselines/azure-container-apps-security-baseline) for security best practices.

-### Cost Optimization
+### Cost optimization

-Cost Optimization is about reducing unnecessary expenses and improving operational efficiencies.
-For more information, see [Overview of the Cost Optimization pillar](/azure/well-architected/cost-optimization/).
+Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
+For more information, see [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).

 When you use an orchestrator, you pay for the virtual machines that run in the cluster.
 When you use a serverless application, you pay only for the actual compute resources that you consume.
 In both cases, you need to factor in the cost of any extra services, such as storage, databases, and messaging services.